UnitHr/SolidarianID/README.md

 # SolidarianID

-Repository for the SolidarianID project.
+Repository for the SolidarianID project..

 ## Main Commands